Cagatayisil/cagatayisil.github.io/index.md

 <br />
 <br />
 During my undergraduate research and M.S. studies with <a href="https://blog.metu.edu.tr/figeno/" target="_blank">Assoc.
 Prof. Figen S. Oktem</a>, I have particularly focused on the classical phase retrieval problem and phase-space optics.
-I have also worked on the resolution enhancement of microscopy images by exploiting deep learning algorithms and representation learning under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank">Asst.
+I have also worked on the resolution enhancement of microscopy images by exploiting deep learning methods and representation learning under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank">Asst.
 Prof. Aykut Koc</a>.

 <br />
 <br />
-My CV can be found <a href="https://cagatayisil.github.io/CVcisil.pdf" target="_blank">here</a>.
+<strong>My CV</strong> can be found <a href="https://cagatayisil.github.io/CVcisil.pdf" target="_blank">here</a>.

 </p>